-The Interact Request callback is of type SmsInteractRequestProc manager_data Manager data specified when the callback was registered. dialog_type The type of dialog the client wishes to present to the user. '''
+The Interact Request callback is of type SmsInteractRequestProc dialog_type The type of dialog the client wishes to present to the user.

 '''

-typedef void (SmsInteractRequestProc)(sms_conn, manager_data,
+typedef void (SmsInteractRequestProc) (sms_conn, manager_data,

 dialog_type);

+'''

-When a client receives a "Save Yourself" message with an interact\style of SmInteractStyleErrors or SmInteractStyleAny the client may choose to interact with the user.
+When a client receives a "Save Yourself" message with an interact_style of SmInteractStyleErrors or SmInteractStyleAny the client may choose to interact with the user.
 Because only one client can interact with the user at a time, the client must request to interact with the user.
 The session manager should keep a queue of all clients wishing to interact.
 It should send an "Interact" message to one client at a time and wait for an "Interact Done" message before continuing with the next client.

-The dialog\type argument specifies either SmDialogError indicating that the client wants to start an error dialog, or SmDialogNormal meaning that the client wishes to start a nonerror dialog.
+The dialog_type argument specifies either SmDialogError indicating that the client wants to start an error dialog, or SmDialogNormal meaning that the client wishes to start a nonerror dialog.